jeanpierrecaleb/my-snd-projects/lab-domain-controller-dns-active-directory-dhcp/README.md

 ## Overview

-This project sets up a Windows Server home lab environment to set up essential services such as Active Directory, DNS, and DHCP.
-By simulating a small-scale network infrastructure we can test windows server environment.
+This project sets up a Windows Server home lab environment to set up essential services such as Active Directory, DNS, and DHCP and more.
+By simulating a small-scale network infrastructure we can test windows server environment and our applications.

 ## Architecture